LiYu-Lab-Tsinghua/LiYu-Lab-Tsinghua.github.io/_pages/join-us.md

 >2.
 Those with relevant research experience in neurobiology, immunology, developmental biology, cell biology, etc. are preferred
 >3.
 Applicants must have a strong interest in scientific research, work hard, be honest, have a sense of responsibility, have good communication and coordination skills and teamwork spirit
 >4.
 Applicants must have the ability to independently engage in research project
 >5.
-Applicants must possess good academic ethics.
+Applicants must possess good academic ethics

 <br>

 # Salary and Benefits

 >1.
 Successful applicants will receive the standard post-doctorate benefits of Tsinghua University.
-The salary will be negotiated.
+The salary will be negotiated
 >2.
 The laboratory will provide a first-class scientific research environment and sufficient development opportunities, such as supporting applications for the Tsinghua University "Shuimu Scholar" program, Postdoctoral Fund of Tsinghua-Peking University Joint Center, Tsinghua University Postdoctoral Innovative Talent Support Program, etc.
 >3.
 Excellent postdoctoral fellows with research potential will be recommended for PI positions in first-class universities.
-At present, the postdoctoral fellows who have left the laboratory are engaged in scientific research in various universities, including Peking University School of Basic Medical Sciences and Zhejiang University.
+At present, the postdoctoral fellows who have left the laboratory are engaged in scientific research in various universities, including Peking University School of Basic Medical Sciences and Zhejiang University

 <br>